Turkey protests German search of Libya-bound Turkish ship

 “We protest this act which was unauthorized and conducted by force,” Turkish Foreign Ministry spokesman Hami Aksoy said in a statement.
 He added that Turkey may seek compensation for damage or losses.

-Aksoy renewed Turkey's criticism of the European Union’s naval mission which aims to halt arm shipments to Libya and which Ankara has accused of favoring Libya's eastern-based forces against the Tripoli-based Government of National Accord.
+Aksoy renewed Turkey's criticism of the Rome-headquartered EU naval mission which aims to halt arm shipments to Libya and which Ankara has accused of favoring Libya's eastern-based forces against the Tripoli-based Government of National Accord.

+Turkish Deputy Foreign Minister Sedat Onel later summoned the Italian ambassador, the German Embassy's Charge d' Affaires as well as the EU's envoy to Turkey to formally protest the incident, the ministry said.

 A senior official said the German team terminated its search aboard the Rosaline-A around dawn after “understanding that there was nothing but humanitarian aid, biscuits and other material such as paints on board.”